Naming-isDifficult/MATH189_Final/final_report/final_report.md

     - Written material-based
     - Audio/visual material-based

+Please note that CSE 20 is excluded from this analysis because it is the only proof-based lower division course.
+It is not reasonable to merge it into any subgroup of STEM courses.

 ### Methods Used
 Each subgroup will undergoes the following analytical methods to compare the distributions of average grades received before and after the introduction of GPT:
 1. Visualization of distribution<br>
     We will plot histograms and box plot to give a preliminary review of the distribution
 2. Welch's t-test with bootstrapping<br>
-    Because it is not reasonable to assume equal variance, we use Welch's t-test to check if the mean of average grade received before and after the introduction of GPT is the same.
+    Because it is not reasonable to assume equal variance, we use Welch's t-test to check if the mean of average grade received before and after the introduction of GPT is the same with significant value $\alpha$ be $0.05$.
 That is to say, for each subgroup, we have:
     $$
     H_0: \mu_{\text{pre-GPT}} = \mu_{\text{post-GPT}}\\
     H_1: \mu_{\text{pre-GPT}} \neq \mu_{\text{post-GPT}}